-If 10%, or three, whichever is greater, of identical pieces (size alone does not constitute a difference) of equipment fail to perform to the Contract Documents (mechanically or substantively) due to manufacturing defect, not allowing it to meet its submitted performance spec, all identical units may be considered unacceptable by the CM, the OPM, the A/E, or the CxA.
-In such case, the responsible Sub shall provide the Owner with the following:
+If 10%, or three, whichever is greater, of identical pieces (size alone does not constitute a difference) of equipment or system fail to perform to the Contract Documents (mechanically or substantively) due to manufacturing defect, not allowing it to meet its submitted performance spec, all identical units or assemblies may be considered unacceptable by the CM, the QAPM, the A/E, or the CxA/BECxA.
+In such case, the responsible Subcontractor shall provide the Owner with the following:

-- 1. Within one week of notification from the OPM, the Sub or manufacturer's representative shall examine all other identical units making a record of the findings.
-The findings shall be provided to the OPM within two weeks of the original notice. - 2.
+- 1. Within one week of notification from the QAPM, the Subcontractor or manufacturer's representative shall examine all other identical units or assemblies making a record of the findings.
+The findings shall be provided to the QAPM within two weeks of the original notice. - 2.
 Within two weeks of the original notification, the Contractor or manufacturer shall provide a signed and dated, written explanation of the problem, cause of failures, etc. and all proposed solutions which shall include full equipment submittals.
 The proposed solutions shall not significantly exceed the specification requirements of the original installation. - 3.
-The OPM will determine whether a replacement of all identical units or a repair is acceptable.
+The QAPM will determine whether a replacement of all identical units or a repair is acceptable. - 4.
+Two examples of the proposed solution shall be installed by the Subcontractor and the QAPM will be allowed to test the installations for up to one week, upon which the QAPM will decide whether to accept the solution.

-- 4. Two examples of the proposed solution shall be installed by the Sub and the OPM will be allowed to test the installations for up to one week, upon which the OPM will decide whether to accept the solution. - 5.
-Upon acceptance, the Contractor and/or manufacturer shall replace or repair all identical items, at their expense and extend the warranty accordingly, if the original equipment warranty had begun.
+- 5. Upon acceptance, the Contractor and/or manufacturer shall replace or repair all identical items, at their expense and extend the warranty accordingly, if the original equipment warranty had begun.
 The replacement/repair work shall proceed with reasonable speed beginning within one week from when parts can be obtained. - 6.
-The time and expenses for the CxA to direct any retesting, above one retest, required because of an equipment failure, will be backcharged to the CM, who may choose to recover costs from the responsible Sub.
-An example would be motor failures in series powered terminal induction units.
-Once all motors have been replaced, prefunctionals checklists completed, and documents submitted that all repairs and corrections have been completed, the CxA will direct one retest.
-If any failures occur during the retest, the CxA will backcharge the CM for additional testing.
+The time and expenses for the CxA/BECxA to direct any retesting, above one retest, required because of an equipment, system, or assembly system failure, will be backcharged to the CM, who may choose to recover costs from the responsible Sub-contractor(s).
+An example would be motor failures in air handling unit or a window assembly in an envelope system.
+Once all motors or window assembly have been replaced, prefunctionals checklists completed, and documents submitted that all repairs and corrections have been completed, the CxA/BECxA will direct one retest.
+If any failures occur during the retest, the CxA/BECxA will backcharge the CM for additional testing.